vinceimbat/vinceimbat/content/the literary excursion was the favorite literary form of thoreau.md

 tags:
   - thoughts
   - seedlings
-sr-due: 2024-11-17
+sr-due: 2025-02-03
-sr-interval: 21
+sr-interval: 77
-sr-ease: 250
+sr-ease: 270
 ---
+There are three kinds of literary excursions that [[henry david thoreau|Thoreau]] used:
 - ramble ("Walking")
 - trip (Cape Cod)
 - sojourn (Walden)

-In this [[literary excursion]], he narrates a spiritual quest as it proceeds.
-The latter half of [[henry david thoreau|Thoreau's]] journals had a similar form.
+In a [[literary excursion]], Thoreau narrates a spiritual quest as it proceeds.
+The latter half of his journals had a similar form.

 The excursion does not feel obligated to be detailed in its description of a specific setting.
 Instead, it spends most of its time providing an account of the universe as a whole from the perspective of the author.

-His choice of this form may in part be due to the fact that it was a popular form in his time.
+Thoreau's choice of this form may in part be due to the fact that it was a popular form in his time.
 Thoreau has read over 146 travel books.

 Travel literature could still be instructive while still being delightful.
 It was more literary than factual.

-Among all of the travel books he read, William Gilpin's Remarks of Forest Scenery and Other Woodland Views was perhaps closest to Thoreau's taste.
+Among all of the travel books he read, William Gilpin's *Remarks of Forest Scenery and Other Woodland Views* was perhaps closest to Thoreau's taste.

 # References